 Glad you asked because yes, you do!
 This is applicable to all travelers who are planning to visit India and you must take these vaccines in your country of residence and prior to your travels.
 That said, I didn’t take the shots when I went to India and that’s because I’ve had them a few years ago when I went to visit the Philippines.

 According to CDC, most travelers should have their routine vaccine shots anyways if you plan to travel abroad and usually, these vaccines are the following: MMR (measles), Tetanus shots, Chickenpox vaccine, Polio vaccine, and Flu Vaccine (never had this last one and never will).

 Since India is a third-world country, you would also need Hepatitis A, Typhoid, Cholera, and Hepatitis B shots.
-You can carry Malaria pills with you and check this map to see which part of India have the highest risk of Malaria epidemic.
-Kerala have low to no risk so I didn’t take the shot nor brought any Malaria pills with me (but you should!).
+You can carry Malaria pills with you and check this map to see which part of India has the highest risk of Malaria epidemic.
+Kerala has low to no risk so I didn’t take the shot nor brought any Malaria pills with me (but you should!).

 That said, I personally think that routine vaccination is the most important of all and if you’re an avid traveler, you should get them.
 But then again, this is my personal opinion and you must check with your local doctor for advice on this!

 - Kerala is home to two famous classical dance forms – Kathakali and Mohiniyattam.

 - Food and Agriculture Organization of the United Nations recognizes this southern Indian state as a ‘Globally Important Agricultural Heritage Site’.